 Our second prep challenge for August is to buy shelf-stable vegetables for food storage.
 This may include a 3-month supply of short-term shelf-life vegetables for your pantry, and long-term shelf-life dehydrated or freeze-dried vegetables.
-Shortages on fresh and frozen vegetables do happen, so be prepared.
-Some people gather a year’s supply of vegetables whether they are canning or purchasing dehydrated and freeze-dried options.
-Start gathering what you can afford this month and continue to build your supply whatever it may be.
-One option for buying small, canned vegetables in Utah, is to shop for them at grocery case lot sales starting in September.
+Shortages on fresh and frozen vegetables happen, so be prepared.
+You could also can some of your own vegetables.
+Start gathering vegetables this month to build up your supply.

 - Store a variety of vegetables for better nutrition such as corn, green beans, diced chilies, potatoes, mushrooms, squash, spinach, and carrots.

 - Gather or pin recipes that use canned vegetables and try them as this will help you incorporate canned vegetables into your diet.
 Plan to Eat is a great website for storing and organizing recipes.

 Long-term dehydrated or freeze-dried vegetables have a 20-30-year shelf life when stored properly

 - The Church of Jesus Christ of Latter-Day Saints sells a 2.1 lb. can of dehydrated carrots with a 10-year shelf life at Home Storage Centers for $9.25.
 Best price on the market!!!

 - Dehydrated carrots are an excellent source of vitamin A. Add them to soups, stews, omelets, casseroles, carrot cake, pizza toppings, and bread.
 I add them to my spaghetti sauce!

 - To “rehydrate, add one part dried carrots to four parts water.
 Bring to a boil and simmer for 10 minutes.
 Let soak for 20 minutes, and then drain excess water.”